jacquetc/skribisto/README.md

 word processor.

 Accessibility is too often forgotten.
-The interface exposes an accessibility tree (AccessKit), so screen readers can drive it; JAWS and NVDA are the ones used for testing.
+The interface exposes an accessibility tree (AccessKit), so screen readers can drive it; JAWS and NVDA are the ones used for testing, sometimes with a braille display.
 Please get in touch if you hit a glaring gap.

 ## What it does today

 - Binder tree with full editing: create, rename, duplicate, move, indent, outdent, promote
-- Dual editor pane (prose plus synopsis), with split panes and tabs
+- Dual editor pane (prose plus synopsis), with split panes, tabs, and tabs you can pin
 - Manuscript streams: read a whole Chapter, Part or Book, or every synopsis, as one document
+- Corkboard, and an overview table of any subtree you can sort and filter
+- Book, part and chapter numbers that follow the manuscript, so an untitled chapter is still "Chapter 7" everywhere you meet it
-- Corkboard, writing sessions, live word count, pace tracking
+- Writing sessions, live word count, and pace tracking against a deadline and a weekday schedule
+- Word or character targets on any item, with a way to spread a container's target across what is inside it
+- A status ladder you name yourself ("zero draft", "needs a pass", "final"), shown on the row, in the overview table's filters, and in a readout of where the book stands
-- An Analysis tab for the Book: pacing and shape — words per scene, dialogue share, footnote words — always measured against the manuscript's own numbers, never a norm
+- An Analysis tab for the Book: its shape (words per scene, dialogue share, footnote words), always measured against the manuscript's own numbers, never a norm; and how the text of this session arrived, typed, pasted, dictated or imported
+- A story bible: notes for the people, places and things in the book, with aliases, and every scene each one is named in
 - Anchored comments in the margin (LibreOffice-style), with threaded replies and both a project-wide and a per-document comments dock
+- Footnotes, numbered by the book rather than stored, so inserting one renumbers the rest
 - Note templates: built-in presets (character sheet, location, object, beat sheet, faction, research note) or save your own
-- Images in the prose — a map, a character reference, a photograph of a street — carried inside the project and through every export, with a book cover
+- Images in the prose, a map or a character reference or a photograph of a street, carried inside the project and through every export, with a book cover
 - Colour tags per project, with curated genre presets, and point-of-view marking on scenes
 - Replace-while-typing: a custom lexicon plus locale-aware smart punctuation (curly quotes, dashes, ellipsis, French spacing…)
+- Margin marks: a strip beside the scroll bar saying where the comments, the search hits and the document boundaries are
 - Distraction-free writing mode, with its own colour themes
+- "Always forward", a mode that refuses every way of taking back what you have already written, so a first draft can only grow
+- One Undo for the whole application.
+Ctrl+Z takes back whatever you were looking at, and the Edit menu names it first, as in "Undo trashing «Chapter 3»"
-- Search and replace across the project
+- Search and replace across the project (prose, titles, synopses, comments and footnotes), down to the single occurrence
-- Trash and restore, with undo
+- Trash and restore
 - Autosave, manual save, save-as, and backups (retention policy, multiple destinations, scheduler, and opening a backup read-only)
+- Version history built out of those backups: read what a scene said last week, set it against what it says now, put it back, or bring back a row you deleted months ago
 - Opens legacy `.skrib` SQLite projects, upgrading them on load
 - Imports whole projects from Manuskript (`.msk`, folder or single file) and Plume Creator (`.plume`)
+- Imports documents (Markdown, plain text, ODT and DOCX), showing you every row it would create before anything is
+- Sends a chapter out to an editor as DOCX or ODT and takes it back: their comments arrive as real comments, anchored to the words they were about
-- Exports to DOCX, ODT, EPUB, PDF, HTML, Markdown, Djot, LaTeX and plain text, with a live preview
+- Exports to DOCX, ODT, EPUB, PDF, HTML, Markdown, Djot, LaTeX and plain text
 - Spell checking with downloadable dictionaries
 - Light and dark themes, per-editor typography, adjustable text scale
 - English and French user interface, for now